Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 1. change username and password and add (optional) users

 ## Used third party modules
-https://github.com/schmich/instascan thxalot nice work done dude
+https://github.com/schmich/instascan thx a lot, nice work done dude

 ## Disclaimer
 I absolutely do not take over any responsibility for the correctness of imprint and gprd.
 If there is something wrong ... let me now